-This two-hour workshop supports participants to understand principles of effective science communication, and learn how to avoid jargon, and create a good elevator pitch.
+In this three-hour workshop you: learn the principles of effective science communication and how to avoid jargon, and create a good elevator pitch.
 This helps with communicating research to a general audience in spoken form.

 Explaining your work (bachelor, master or PhD thesis, or project work) to non-experts is an essential skill for engaging an audience with your research.
 Frank Nuijens has more than 25 years of experience as a professional in science communication and more than 15 years as a trainer of science communication skills.
 In this workshop, Frank will help you learn how to:

 - Sift through the mountain of information you hold in your head to identify the essential nuggets for a specific audience